You can't be all things to all people… unless you are Iceland!

 Reykjavík was just a farm until the 18th Century.
-As a result you're not going to mistake it for Florence or Tallinn.
+As a result, you're not going to mistake it for Florence or Tallinn.
 Instead what you'll find is an airy, low-rise city centre featuring fishing village style wooden houses, usually clad in brightly coloured sheet metal to protect them from the elephants.
 Sorry, elements.
 Architecture lovers will find solace in the work of Guðjón Samúelsson (among others), his grand designs including the majestic Hallgrímskirkja cathedral, the cliff-like national theatre and the classically classy old hospital building.
-Also you won't fail to notice the new Harpa concert centre.
+Also, you won't fail to notice the new Harpa concert centre.
 Countryside lovers take solace in the fact that Iceland's grand, mountainous nature is tantalisingly visible from all over the city; but more on that in a moment.

 Reykjavík is not the money vacuum it once was and the city is now home to an improbably large selection of designer stores; from clothes to art and from furniture to jewellery.
-The locals are very supportive of their home grown talent, but an increasing proportion of the unique products go home as souvenirs with visitors.
+The locals are very supportive of their homegrown talent, but an increasing proportion of the unique products go home as souvenirs with visitors.

-The creativity and playfulness of Reykjavík is no more in evidence than in its restaurants, where nothing short of a revolution has taken place in the last decade or two.
+The creativity and playfulness of Reykjavík are no more in evidence than in its restaurants, where nothing short of a revolution has taken place in the last decade or two.
 Icelanders are no longer obliged to travel overseas to taste true ‘culture' – these days the world comes to them.
 The bar scene is no less creative and filled with energy; indeed it has created its own culture which draws people to Iceland in droves.
 But Reykjavík's nightlife is not for the easily intimidated.

 Amazing rocks and cliffs await you in Iceland.